-Dr. Lee Fleisher, CMS Chief Medical Officer and Director of the Center for Clinical Standards and Quality noted in the draft decision that due to "the potential for harm, and important questions that remain, we have determined that coverage with evidence development through clinical trials is the right decision for Medicare patients, clinicians, and caregivers."
+Dr. Lee Fleisher, CMS Chief Medical Officer and Director of the Center for Clinical Standards and Quality Deterties the characteristic field that the content and operation of the draft decision that due to "the potential for harm, and important questions that remain, we have determined that coverage with evidence development through clinical trials is the right decision for Medicare patients, clinicians, and caregivers."
 We applaud the proposed national coverage determination for ensuring that the health care system is paying for a drug that is effective and safe.